 Founder and CEO, Miiskin

 Skin cancer is the most common form of cancer in Ireland.
 Most skin cancers can be cured if detected early.
+Keeping track of new moles or existing moles could be the answer.

 Skin cancer is an uncontrolled growth of skin cells and most often develops on skin exposed to ultraviolet (UV) radiation.
 It can also develop on parts of the skin that have not been directly exposed to sunlight.